Caboolture-Bribie Island Road Upgrade Program

 Caboolture–Bribie Island Road, Bribie Island bridge, planning

-The department is undertaking a business case for a new bridge to Bribie Island, that will improve safety and reliability for all road users.
+The department is developing a business case for the construction of a new bridge to Bribie Island.